katherinew5896/sep11-freedom-project/tool/learning-log.md

 ---

 ### 10/6/24:
-To start with kaboom I started with the base for kaboom and where my game will be using the src provided by kaboom on their website
+To start with kaboom I started with the base for kaboom and where my game will be using the src provided by kaboom on their website into my own html on [jsbin](js.bin)
 ![start](kaboomstart.png)
 I then
 ### X/X/XX: